Patents & Trademarks

 Section 9(1) of the Patents Act 1992 states that, an invention in all fields of technology shall be patentable if it is susceptible of industrial application, is new and involves an inventive step.

-The 1992 Act explicitly states that the following are not patentable;
+The 1992 Act as amended explicitly states that the following are not patentable:

-- A plant or animal variety or an essentially biological process for the production of plants or animals other than a microbiological process for the products thereof
+- A plant or animal variety or an essentially biological process for the production of plants or animals other than a microbiological process for the products thereof; and/or

 Under Irish law, a trademark is any sign which is capable of distinguishing goods or services of one undertaking from those of other undertakings.
 The legislation provides a non-exhaustive list of examples such as words, designs, letters, numerals, colours, or the shape of goods or their packaging, or sounds.